Affiliate Disclosure

 In 2019, Apple announced that users could purchase and download apps directly from the Apple Watch, eliminating the need for an iPhone companion app.
 Companies like Nike and Pandora have released standalone apps for the Apple Watch.

-Apple Watch has continued to grow more independent from the iPhone, and being able to browse and download apps directly on the Watch helps push that independence further. watchOS 6 enables watch face sharing between users, prompting users to download apps for the complications they do not have already installed.
+Apple Watch has continued to grow more independent from the iPhone, and being able to browse and download apps directly on the Watch helps further that independence. watchOS 6 enables watch face sharing between users, prompting users to download apps for complications they do not already have installed.

 Apple Arcade